Donate

 Jeremy Rosen

-Dr. Rabbi Jeremy Rosen is the Chairman of the Faculty for Comparative Religion in Wilrijk Belgium.
+Dr. Rabbi Jeremy Rosen was the Chairman of the Faculty for Comparative Religion in Wilrijk Belgium.
 He is a graduate of Cambridge University and yeshivot in Israel including Be’er Yaakov and Mir from whence he has his Smichot.
 He has worked in the rabbinate, education and academia.

 Show More